Trusted WordPress tutorials, when you need them most.

 PushEngage allows you to set up automatic push notifications using RSS feeds.
 You simply need to enter your category RSS feed URL, and a push notification will go out whenever a new post is published in that category.

 We hope this article helped you learn how to make separate RSS feeds for each category in WordPress.
-You may also want to see our easy tips to grow your blog traffic or read our comparison of the best live chat software for small businesses.
+You may also want to see our guide on how to add custom post types to your WordPress RSS feed or our expert pick of the best WordPress RSS feed plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.